Tap into your brand heritage to revive your brand's position and values.

 The industrial revolution was a period that provided a platform for high growth and high reach; it was the perfect platform for multi-national companies to build a global footprint simply by “buying up” as much advertising space as possible through the limited broadcast channels available to reach the customer

 It has seen a shift in the power moving from brands to consumers and the acceleration of the decline in brand loyalty.
-Thanks to technology, consumers are switching allegiances to different brands simply by appraising brand relevancy, ethics, customer service and offering that added value and personalised service.
+Thanks to technology, consumers are switching allegiances to different brands simply by appraising brand relevancy, ethics, customer service and offering that added value and personalized service.

 Survival skills for the connected economy

-Organisations are no longer looking for employees to follow a manual, rather there is a need for employees to take initiative, to identify new opportunities, to be collaborating within the company and externally and to be willing to adapt their skillsets and apply a 'forever learning' culture through regular training and development.
+Organizations are no longer looking for employees to follow a manual, rather there is a need for employees to take initiative, to identify new opportunities, to be collaborating within the company and externally and to be willing to adapt their skillsets and apply a 'forever learning' culture through regular training and development.

 Founders of inbound marketing company Hubspot, Dharmesh Shah and Brian Halligan, suggest the types of skills required from employees now focus on the DARC model: